Best wood lathes for your workshop

 Overall performance

-That being said, the Delta 46-460 12 Wood Lathe is easily one of the best values out there when it comes to wood lathes and will serve as a great introduction to woodcarving and other DIY projects.
-Even if you don’t end up using it too often, the versatility and ease of use that this lathe offers make it worth the price.
+That being said, the Delta 46-460 12 Wood Lathe is easily one of the best values in wood lathes and will serve as a great introduction to woodcarving and other DIY projects.
+Even if you don’t use it too often, this lathe’s versatility and ease of use make it worth the price.

 Combined with a large work area and plenty of available speeds, this lathe provides excellent value for anyone who needs a versatile model they can use in just about any situation.
 For anyone who wants something simple yet effective, look no further than the Delta 46-460 12 Wood Lathe.

-Before purchasing a wood lathe, you have to consider the power output you require, the working space you have, and the type of project you will be undertaking.
+Before purchasing a wood lathe, you must consider the power output required, the working space you have, and the type of project you will be undertaking.
 If your working area is small, you will need a benchtop or mini wood lathe.

 Shopping for the best wood lathes – Guide